nscript-site/nscript/README.md

 - [FFmpeg.AutoGen](https://github.com/Ruslan-B/FFmpeg.AutoGen), FFmpeg auto generated unsafe bindings for C#/.NET and Core (Linux, MacOS and Mono).
 - [TorchSharp](https://github.com/dotnet/TorchSharp),.NET bindings for the Pytorch engine
 - [PaddleSharp](https://github.com/sdcb/PaddleSharp), .NET/C# binding for Baidu paddle inference library and PaddleOCR
+- [Stride](https://github.com/stride3d/stride), Stride Game Engine (formerly Xenko).
+Stride is an open-source C# game engine for realistic rendering and VR.
+The engine is highly modular and aims at giving game makers more flexibility in their development.
+Stride comes with an editor that allows you to create and manage the content of your games or applications visually and intuitively.

 进一步的资源：